 When targeting Infantry against an edge of a Garrison, do not place the template.
-Instead, all units on that edge are hit.
+Instead, all units on that edge are hit (for D6 hits as above).
+An infantry unit on the edge of a Garrison that is touched by the template but not the target of the Shooting action is not hit.